Leah Remini Posts Sweet Birthday Message To TV Husband Kevin James

 In real life, Leah Remini is married to Angelo Pagan and Kevin James is married to Steffiana de la Cruz.
 But there is no denying the chemistry between the longtime co-stars after playing sitcom spouses for 207 episodes on The King Of Queens.

 A decade after playing Kevin James’ wife for nine seasons on The King of Queens, Remini reunited with James in 2017 for his sophomore CBS sitcom, Kevin Can Wait.
-While Leah’s role was supposed to be a one-off guest appearance, the pair’s chemistry was so strong that she scored a fulltime role on the show for its second season.
+While Leah’s role was supposed to be a one-off guest appearance, the pair’s chemistry was so strong that she scored a full-time role on the show for its second season.

 At the time, Leah Remini told Entertainment Tonight that working with Kevin James again after a decade-long hiatus was “like riding a bike,” explaining that chemistry like theirs just doesn’t go away.